lpicci96/lpicci96/README.md

 🌎 International Affairs

-Reach out and learn more about me on my [personal website](https://lpicci96.github.io/LucaPicci/)!
+Check out my [personal website](https://lpicci96.github.io/LucaPicci/) for projects I work on and other things I do.
+Or reach out to get to know me!